Wage Garnishment Release

 What is a Wage Garnishment Release?

-A Wage Garnishment Release is just as the name presents.
+A Wage Garnishment Release is just as the name implies.
 It is a way for the IRS to release your wages from garnishment.
 In order to obtain a Wage Garnishment Release, you must first request it from the IRS.
 There are three main reasons that the IRS will consider releasing your wages from being garnished:

 Am I Eligible for a Wage Garnishment Release?

-To break it down, you may be able to release your wages from garnishment if:
+In other words, you may be able to release your wages from garnishment if: